Boston Family Immigration Lawyers

 Important additional issues

-It is important that any person filing a family- based residency petition, both the petitioner and the beneficiary properly file tax returns with all income reported, the correct filing status (generally not “head of household”) and evidence to support any deductions.
+For any person filing a family- based residency petition, it is important that both the petitioner and the beneficiary properly file tax returns with all income reported, the correct filing status (generally not “head of household”) and evidence to support any deductions.

-Generally the family of the petitioner and beneficiary (all members of household) should not be receiving financial assistance (housing, WIC, FreeCare, heat/electricity/gas, daycare, food-stamps) and if there are or have been benefits make sure that all income is reported on any benefit application.
+Generally the family of the petitioner and beneficiary (all members of household) should not be receiving financial assistance (housing, WIC, FreeCare, heat/electricity/gas, daycare, food-stamps) and if they are or have been receiving benefits, to make sure that all income is reported on any benefit application.